Resources

 Why War Doesn't Always Help Mortgage Rates

 War usually means lower rates — unless it causes inflation.
-The Iran conflict is a real-time example of how geopolitics can push mortgage rates higher, not lower.
+The Iran conflict shows how geopolitics can push mortgage rates higher, not lower.

 Essentials